 Angelique's eyes glared with hatred.
-The handsome, amusing boy she had once befriended was gone, replaced by this venomous creature, this traitor against king and all she held dear.
+The handsome, amusing boy she had once befriended was gone, replaced by this venomous creature, this traitor against king and queen and all she held dear.

 "To think I was once foolish enough to like you.
 Now I never want to lay eyes on you again."

-François grabbed her arm in one final attempt to get her to see reason.
+François grabbed her arm and made one final attempt to get her to see reason.
 Angelique pulled away and then reached up and slapped him across the face.

 "Get out!" she cried.